 ROC is a nonprofit organization that, the plaintiffs wrote in their second amended complaint, “owns and operates the restaurant Colors in New York City.”
 Colors is alleged to be a competitor with a restaurant in Trump Tower, and ROC asserts injury due to business it has lost to that restaurant.

 Again, however, the facts presented by the plaintiffs are incomplete at best.
 Six people, in addition to ROC, are listed by the New York State Liquor Authority as principals for Colors NY Restaurant LLC.
 Moreover, the plaintiffs allege that Colors — a gluten-free restaurant that is south of the East Village — has lost business to restaurants in Trump Tower without demonstrating how.
 (Neither ROC nor its president Saru Jayaraman responded to requests for comment.)

 Some assertions made by the plaintiffs in CREW v.
 Trump — and some assertions made on their behalf — are incomplete.
 Others appear to be false.
 Perhaps CREW et al. want to fool the court just long enough to send the trial to discovery, which would itself be a bad outcome for the president.
 CREW’s motives are hard to guess, and multiple requests for comment sent to its offices went unanswered.

 The bottom line, though, is that the evidence upon which the plaintiffs base their claim to standing seems thinner than they led the court to believe.
-Yes, Donald Trump is historically unpopular and has byzantine business interests.
-But these are not reasons to cast honesty aside in an effort to take him down.

 — Theodore Kupfer is a William F. Buckley Fellow in Political Journalism at the National Review Institute.